-At UpstartED, we build culturally-relevant programs that are designed with and for youth, their educators, families and community members.
+At UpstartED, we build locally and culturally relevant programs that are designed with and for youth, their educators, families and community members.
 In doing so, we hope to honour the histories and lived realities of historically marginalized communities.
 We also hope to reframe the relationship between those who hold the resources and power to design educational interventions and those impacted by these designs.

 Our programs adapt to the geographic, historic and cultural context of our schools